Nemus-Project/VKPlate/README.md

 ## About

-Simulation of a von-Karman plate written in modal formalism, using scalar auxiliary variable (SAV) method.
+Simulation of a von Kármán plate written in modal formalism, using scalar auxiliary variable (SAV) method.

 ## Getting started